 Plain Writing: It's the Law!

-On October 13, 2010, President Barack Obama signed the Plain Writing Act into law.
+The Plain Writing Act was signed into law on October 13, 2010.
 This law requires that all federal agencies use "clear government communication that the public can understand and use."
 The purpose of the Act is to improve the effectiveness and accountability of Federal Agencies to the public by promoting clear Government communication that the public can use and understand.
 Put simply, government agencies such as ours should issue communication that helps you:

 - Easily find what you need,